-If you are using virtual hosts and the underlying hypervisor layer supports VM migration, you might want to use this capability instead of StorageGRID's node migration feature.
+If you are using virtual hosts and the underlying hypervisor layer supports VM migration, you might want to use this capability instead of the node migration feature in StorageGRID.
 In this case, you can ignore these additional requirements.

 Before performing migration or hypervisor maintenance, shut down the nodes gracefully.
 See the instructions for shutting down a grid node.